Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 <img width="400" alt="setup" src="./diagrams/company_setup.png">

-The company template is similar to the aragon v0.7 [democracy](https://github.com/aragon/dao-templates/tree/9886bba4c0a201bf056f44d751373e5d804e1b90/kits/democracy) kit with the difference, that the `Voting.MODIFY_SUPPORT` permission is not burned.
-The company template is based on a Token with 18 decimals that is transferable with no limit being set on how many tokens a single account can hold.
-TokenHolders with their stakes are the key decision makers.
+The `Company` template is similar to the Aragon v0.7 [democracy kit](https://github.com/aragon/dao-templates/tree/9886bba4c0a201bf056f44d751373e5d804e1b90/kits/democracy) with the difference that the `Voting.MODIFY_SUPPORT` permission is not burned.
+The company template is based on a token with 18 decimals that is transferable with no limit being set on how many tokens a single account can hold.
+Token holders with their stakes are the key decision makers.

 The template creates the new token according to the token parameters as defined in the contract and deploys a new DAO, initially assigning `CREATE_PERMISSIONS` and `APP_MANAGER` roles to itself.
-Subsequently the DAO apps are installed and initialized, tokens are minted and the permissions are set up.
-Finally,  `CREATE_PERMISSIONS` and `APP_MANAGER` roles are transferred to the Voting application to allow the Stakeholders to vote on DAO related decisions and an ENS name for the DAO is registered.
+Subsequently the DAO apps are installed and initialized, tokens are minted and the apps' permissions are set up.
+Finally, the `CREATE_PERMISSIONS` and `APP_MANAGER` roles are transferred to the Voting application to allow the token holders to vote on DAO related decisions and an ENS name for the DAO is registered.

 This template is similar to `Reputation` and `Membership`.
 The main differences are:
 * `Reputation` does not allow token transfers.